vtkoka/Intro-to-iOS/README.md

 Notes

 The video tutorial did a very good job of explaining how to build the application.
 I tried to load the application on my iPhone but my xcode version doesn't support my updated iPhone but that was the only issue which I can easily resolve by updating xcode.
+Also, I attempted to complete the settings page but I wasn't able to finish since I just decided to apply for this course a few days ago and didn't have time to add more to it.
+I taught myself Android programming in high school and teh general premise seems to be similar; I see the main difference being Java versus Swift from what I've noticed so far.
+I'm looking forward to get deeper into iOS programming in the coming weeks!

 License